makerdao/community/governance/votes/Executive vote - May 7, 2021.md

 Due to the positive outcome of this [poll](https://vote.makerdao.com/polling/QmUH4LT7?network=mainnet#poll-detail), the UNIV2DAIUSDC-A [Liquidation Ratio](https://community-development.makerdao.com/en/learn/governance/param-liquidation-ratio/) will be decreased from 110% to 105% if this executive proposal passes.

-Please review this [signal thread](https://forum.makerdao.com/t/signal-request-adjust-liquidation-ratio-for-uni-v2-dai-usdc-a-vault-type/7444) to see the rationale and discussion assocatied with this proposed change.
+Please review this [signal thread](https://forum.makerdao.com/t/signal-request-adjust-liquidation-ratio-for-uni-v2-dai-usdc-a-vault-type/7444) to see the rationale and discussion associated with this proposed change.

 ## Review